benhaim23/Capstone-Project/README.md

 A sentiment analysis was conducted on the tweets data to classify tweets as positive, negative, or neutral sentiment providing valuable insights into the overall sentiment related to Bitcoin on Twitter.
 A visualization was made to display the disparity of each classification.

 # Feature Importance:
 We analyzed the importance of different features in our dataset in predicting Bitcoin prices and sentiment providing insights into which variables have the most significant impact on the outcomes.
+These variables are:
+- Sentiment_Polarity_tweetcount
+- bitcoin_tweetcount
+- btc_tweetcount
+- crypto_tweetcount
+- cryptocurrency_tweetcount
+- project_tweetcount
+- total count
+- Percent change in dominance (close/open)
+- BTC Dominance Close
+- Volume
+- RSI (relative strength index)
+- HV (historical volatility)

 # Baseline Modelling
 We began our modeling phase with a random forests regressor to capture more complex relationships in the data through the R^2 squared value and assess feature importance.
 We made several visualizations such as displaying the feature importance for the relevant features, a scatter plot to compare actual vs. predicted Bitcoin prices with a line of best fit to further assess the relationship between our models prediction vs actual Bitcoin price, and a temporal chart to visualize the accuracy of our prediction model relative to the actual price of Bitcoin.

+# Comprehensive Model Evaluation and Insights
+In this section, we delve deeper into the performance metrics of each model, providing a bird's-eye view of their predictive capabilities.

+# Decision Tree Implementation
+In this section, a Decision Tree model is implemented and assessed using scikit-learn.
+Decision Trees are versatile machine learning algorithms used for both classification and regression tasks.
+This section details the implementation of the Decision Tree Regressor and its evaluation.

+# Neural Network Issues Explored
+In this section, a Neural Network model is implemented using scikit-learn.
+Neural Networks are powerful models for capturing complex data relationships.
+The code outlines the development of an MLPRegressor model and its evaluation.
+We scrutinize the Neural Network model's limitations, hypothesizing its underperformance may be due to its inherent complexity, suboptimal hyperparameter settings, and potential data size constraints.
+This section delves into potential reasons and suggests paths for optimization.

-# Next Steps
+# XGBoost Implementation
-The current progress of the project includes data cleaning, visualization, and feature engineering.
-The next steps for the project can be as follows:

-1. Modeling with Other Algorithms:
-Explore alternative machine learning models, like nearual networks and support vector machines, to compare their performances with the Random Forest model.

-2. Time-Series Analysis: Perform time-series analysis on the Bitcoin price data to identify trends, seasonality, and patterns.
-This can help in building more accurate forecasting models.

-3. Bitcoin Price Forecasting: Use the cleaned and combined dataset to build more advanced predictive models for forecasting Bitcoin prices.
-Explore various time-series forecasting techniques such as ARIMA, LSTM, or Prophet.

-4. Model Evaluation:
-Evaluate the performance of the forecasting and sentiment prediction models using appropriate metrics.
-Once the models are deemed accurate and reliable, they can be deployed for real-time predictions.
-Beyond just R-squared, consider other metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), or Root Mean Squared Error (RMSE).
-A combination of metrics can provide a more holistic view of the model's performance.

-5. Fine-Tune Model Parameters:
-Utilize techniques like grid search, confusion matrix or random search to optimize hyperparameters for the model.
-This can significantly improve performance and predictive accuracy.

-6. Cross-Validation:
-Implement K-fold cross-validation to ensure that the model is not overfitting and can generalize well to unseen data.

-7. Comprehensive Workflow:
-Once various other models, evaluation metrics, and cross-validation strategies have been explored, combine these elements into a cohesive pipeline.
-This pipeline can be used for future predictions, making the entire process more streamlined and efficient.

-8. Interactive Dashboard: Create an interactive dashboard using tools like Plotly or Dash to visualize the forecasted Bitcoin prices, sentiment trends, and other relevant insights.
+This section focuses on implementing and evaluating the XGBoost algorithm, a gradient boosting framework known for its efficiency and effectiveness.
+The code demonstrates the use of GradientBoostingRegressor with XGBoost and assesses its performance.

+# Models Comparison and Assessment
+This section conducts a comparative analysis of various regression models, including Decision Tree, Random Forest, XGBoost, and Neural Network.
+Key evaluation metrics such as R-squared, Mean Squared Error (MSE), and Mean Absolute Error (MAE) are calculated and compared to understand each model's predictive capabilities.

+# Learning Curves Interpretation
+Each model's learning curve is evaluated, focusing on understanding the bias-variance trade-off and suggesting potential remedies.
+Learning curve plots are generated for each model, illustrating how model performance changes with varying training dataset sizes.
+These plots help assess whether a model suffers from high bias or high variance and provide insights into its generalization performance.

+# K-Fold Cross-Validation Analysis
+Beyond traditional evaluation, K-Fold Cross-Validation is conducted to ensure robust performance assessments.
+This iterative evaluation approach offers a more comprehensive view of the models' generalization capabilities.
+In this section, K-fold cross-validation is used to assess model performance across different subsets of the dataset.
+Four models (Random Forest, Decision Tree, XGBoost, and Neural Network) are evaluated, and their average R-squared scores are reported to gauge their generalization abilities.

+# Final Takeaways and Recommendations
+The concluding section synthesizes the findings, underscoring XGBoost's prowess in predicting Bitcoin prices with the highest R-Squared value.
+Random Forest also performs well, with a reasonably high R-squared score.
+However, the Neural Network model appears to underperform compared to other models, possibly due to its complexity, hyperparameter tuning, and data size considerations.
+Additionally, the significant correlations between features, especially Twitter sentiment data, and Bitcoin prices are highlighted.
+Recommendations are provided, suggesting traders and investors integrate such sentiment metrics to make more informed investment decisions.

 # Expected Outcomes and Impact:
 This study has the potential to reveal insights about the influence of public sentiment on Bitcoin prices.
-The predictive models built from this research could be beneficial to investors, providing a more holistic view of market conditions by incorporating public sentiment.
+The predictive models built from this research are beneficial to investors, providing a more holistic view of market conditions by incorporating public sentiment.
 This project also contributes to the broader field of study regarding the influence of social media on financial markets.

 # License
 This project is licensed under the [MIT License](LICENSE).